VincentToups/emacs-utils/monads.md

               ))))

 (n.b.
 If something about `r2s` type strikes you as odd, see footnote 1.)

+Pause to consider what happened here.
+We apply `f1` to the input, which produces a list (a _monadic value_).  `F2` takes values, not monadic values, so we just `mapcar` `f2` over the values in the list.
+`F2`, like `f1` returns a list, so now we have a list of lists, which we concatenate into a big list, which is now our output monadic value.

 I hate when, in the course of a didactic development, something springs from nowhere with the proviso that "it will be useful later."